Jane Loudon: Works of fiction: The Mummy! A Tale of the Twenty-Second Century

 After the death of her father, Loudon began to support herself by writing.
 Her first publication was a book of poetry, Prose and Verse, that was published in 1824.
 After this, she changed to fiction with her best known work, The Mummy!
-A Tale of the Twenty-Second Century, published by Henry Colburn as a three-volume novel, as was usual in that day, so that each small volume could be carried around easily.
+A Tale of the Twenty-Second Century.
+It was written anonymously and published by Henry Colburn as a three-volume novel, as was usual in that day, so that each small volume could be carried around easily.
 Loudon states, "I had written a strange, wild novel, called The Mummy, in which I had laid the scene in the twenty-second century, and attempted to predict the state of improvement to which this country might possibly arrive."
 Her final works of fiction were Stories of a Bride, published in 1829 and Conversations on Chronology (1830).

 She may have drawn inspiration from the general fashion for anything Pharaonic, inspired by the French researches during the Napoleonic invasion of Egypt; the 1821 public unwrappings of Egyptian mummies in a theatre near Piccadilly, which she may have attended as a girl, and very likely, the 1818 novel by Mary Shelley, Frankenstein; or, The Modern Prometheus.
-As Shelley had written of Frankenstein's creation, "A mummy again endued with animation could not be so hideous as that wretch," which may have triggered her later concept.
+As Shelley had written of the creature reanimated by Victor Frankenstein, "A mummy again endued with animation could not be so hideous as that wretch," which may have triggered her later concept.
 In any case, at many points she deals in greater clarity with elements from Shelley's book such as the loathing for the much-desired object, the immediate arrest for crime and attempt to use lies to escape arrest.
 However, unlike the Frankenstein monster, the hideous revived Cheops is not shuffling around dealing out horror and death, but giving canny advice on politics and life to those who befriend him.
 In some ways The Mummy!
 A Tale of the Twenty-Second Century may be seen as her reaction to themes in Frankenstein: her mummy specifically says he is allowed life only by divine favour, rather than being indisputably vivified only by mortal science.